 Difficult to talk about a game so strictly aimed at such a precise type of audience.
 Difficult especially because, in fact, it shouldn't be a title only for hardcore Dragonball fans but to all those who can look for a modest but captivating, vast and large content rpg action.
 Unfortunately, as specified in thepreview, we know it is not so.
 Dragonball Z: Kakarot is a title that will only satisfy those who already love the adventures of Goku and companions.
 This would not even be a problem, if it were not that being passionate about the Toriyama opera is not enough to appreciate the production of CyberConnect2 and Bandai Namco, one must be completely addicted and in love.

 Il combat system on which the structure of the game hinges, which although performing in more or less full-bodied exploratory sessions and an RPG component as regards the growth of the characters, obviously puts the emphasis on the clashes, it is revealed immediately very simple and intuitive.
-Unfortunately in this case, it is simple too simplistic, showing a construction of the combat system not only shallow but also not very multifaceted.
+Unfortunately in this case, it is simple too simplistic, showing a construction of the combat system that is not only shallow but also not very multifaceted.
 For Dragonball lovers Xenoverse and the now dated series Tenkaichi, the feeling will be very similar, although here you will find a little more possibility of customization, but still excessively sketched.
 Quite simply, one button is used for physical attacks, one for energy attacks, one for dodging and one for loading ki.
 Using the parry button it is then possible to exploit two different types of counter-attack, depending on the needs of the ongoing battle.
 Such a simple command layout (to which are added the special attacks and the support attacks, as well as the transformations) could still be functional, and in fact it is, if it were not that it flattens every playable character and every clash that we face.
 Beyond the boss fight, that refresh the experience a little but without particular creative flicks, the other fights are based on the repetition of the same game pattern repeated ad nauseam.
 As for the clashes with the mobs on the map instead, you can safely abandon yourself to button mashing mad: victory comes in a few minutes.
 Certainly impersonating different characters is still able to satisfy the fan, but removed some special and exclusive animations, it would not be wrong to speak of a well-disguised re-skin system.
 Certainly the fights do not exhaust the playful offer, which should be quite rich and well-paced by the different game components, none of which, however, manages to shine.

 The search for the Seven Spheres